Absorption cross section of regular black holes in scalar-tensor conformal gravity: Regge frequency of conformally related static spherically symmetric black holes: WKB method

 \section{Regge frequency of conformally related static spherically symmetric black holes: WKB method}

-In this section we calculate the Regge frequency for CR BHs in terms of the third-order WKB method, which is the basis for us to investigate ACSs in the next section.
+In this section we calculate the Regge frequencies for CR BHs in terms of the third-order WKB method, which is the basis for us to investigate ACSs in the next section.